About Us

 The department is home to faculty members who teach courses and conduct research in special education, teacher leadership and curriculum development.
 Our teacher education students build their academic skills and knowledge base for the benefit of their future students as well as themselves.

-View the Secondary and Special Education Department for more information about the program.
+View the Teaching and Learning Department for more information about the program.